The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

 \textbf{Acknowledgements:} AdP is funded by the NWO grant Vidi.223.118 “Flexibility and rigidity of tangent distributions".
 During this project, EF received support from an AMS-Simons Travel Grant.
 WZ is supported by the Spanish FPI predoctoral program PRE2020-092185, as well as by the ICMAT project PID2022-142024NB-I00, which covered travel and local expenses associated with his visits to AdP and EF; he is grateful to the Department of Mathematics at the University of Georgia and the Mathematical Institute of Utrecht University for their warm hospitality during these visits.
 This work forms part of the PhD thesis of WZ.
-The authors are indebted to Georgios Dimitroglou Rizell and Peter Lambert-Cole for their careful reading and many valuable comments, and to Sushmita Venugopalan for numerous helpful conversations.
+The authors are indebted to Robert Cardona, Georgios Dimitroglou Rizell, Fabio Gironella, Peter Lambert-Cole, Marina Logares and Mar\'ia Pe Pereira for their careful reading and many valuable comments, and to Sushmita Venugopalan for numerous helpful conversations during the early stages of this project.